MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 To call the Event Hubs API in a [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) application, use the Spring Cloud Azure Event Hubs Stream Binder module.

-This guide demonstrates how to use Spring Cloud Stream Event Hubs Binder to send messages to and receive messages from Event Hubs.
+This guide shows you how to use Spring Cloud Stream Event Hubs Binder to send messages to and receive messages from Event Hubs.

 ### Add dependencies